 How To Reach: Take a flight from Kochi International Airport to Agatti Airport in Lakshadweep.
 One can also choose to sail from Kochi to Lakshadweep which is about 321 kilometres.

 All these places have a unique charm that attract the travelers especially during the months of August wherein summers settle and monsoon arrives.
 Hence, to relish the essence of monsoon, head out to one of these coolest destinations in India, and enjoy a rejuvenating vacation!

 Frequently Asked Questions About Places To Visit In South India

-What are best places to visit in Karnataka in August?
+What are the best places to visit in Karnataka in August?

 The best places to visit in Karnataka aka monsoon month are Chikmagalur and Sirsi.

 Which place is best to visit in August?